uk-gov-mirror/alphagov.dcs-pilot-docs/README.md

 You should now be able to view a live preview at http://localhost:4567.
 ```
 Changes to the tech-docs.yml file require stopping and restarting the server to show up in the preview.
 You can stop it with Ctrl-C.

+### Prototyping

+The 'test' branch is used for producing prototypes of the documentation for user testing.
+It is hosted at https://test:test@dcs-pilot-docs-test.cloudapps.digital.

+The DCS for user testing is different to the DCS used in production.
+Do not use this prototype documentation to connect to DCS unless instructed by the DCS team.

 ## Code of conduct